iFreeon/secret-hitler-red-dawn-edition/Secret_Hitler_Red_Dawn_Rules.md

 ### Article 48 Powers
 New one time use powers granted to the chancellor during a legislative session.
 Powers will be written on Fashist or Communist policy cards and activated as these policies are placed on their respective game board.

-1, Investigate party loyalty
+1, Communist.
+Investigate party loyalty.
-2. Convert player to Communism
+2. Communist.
+Convert player to Communism.
+3. Communist.
+Resurect deceased player as a communist.

-> add tanke tfat shows recomended mix of policy cards.
+> add table that shows recomended mix of policy cards.

 ### Secret Roles
 The core gameplay of SHRDE only has one role, Secret Hitler.

+1. Hitler - Included in every game of SHRDE.
+If assasinated, liberals win. if voted in as chancellor while in Hitler Zone, Faschists win.
+If the succesful target of a smear campaign, Communists win.
+Cannont be converted to Communism.

-1. Anarchist - if this role is assasinated they pick one other player to permanently  leave the game with them.
+1. Anarchist - if this role is assasinated they pick one other player to assasinate before leaving the game.

+2. Staunch Liberal. cannot be converted to Communisim.

+3. Tough Bastar - If assassinated will be excluded from two Election cycles, returning at the beginig of the third Election.

-> add rable that shows recomended mix of role cards.
+> add table that shows recomended mix of role cards.